 EDIT:// I would personally incept Basic Income into Finnish society by making it the base of the retirement system, decoupling the idea that equity ownership should fund the Golden Path.
-I believe it should be equity creation: money can be created (via the solution below) directly to fund the inevitable.
+I believe it should be equity creation: money can be created (via the solution below) directly to fund the path.
 This opens up many avenues to destress the economic system from forced growth (not from growth itself, which will happen by those who work) and makes trickle-down economic thinking a lot more viable and simple to operate: it becomes possible to delete a massive bunch of administration from the path that money takes to get to the account of a retiree.
-The People operating that system can then find more fulfilling jobs than sucking on the lifeline of the elderly (which, when put this way, sounds really gross).

 This one really isn’t hard.
 It just needs a complete reconstruction of the base of the financial system: of money.
 Instead of one-dimensional money, we need to make it two-dimensional: give birth to the other side of the coin.

 One-dimensional money – as we have it now – is as it is.
 Equal on all fronts: a euro is a euro, a ruble is a ruble, a yuan is a yuan: earned by working for it.